vimlet/eon/docs/release/tutorial/entries/[4]Components/Gutter.md

 ## Introduction

-The gutter element is a container with the ability of separate its content in two sections separated with a draggable splitter providing a flexible manipulation over the sections size and displaying.
-This kind of components are frequently used on code editor testers.
+The gutter element is a container with the ability to separate its content in two sections divided with a draggable splitter, providing a flexible manipulation over the sections size and displaying.
+This kind of components are frequently used on code editor programs.

 ## Declarative usage